mdn/translated-content-de/files/de/web/css/contain-intrinsic-size/index.md

 }

 .large-intrinsic-size {
-  /* Eine ungenaue intrinsische Größe für das Element einstellen */
+  /* Setting an inaccurate intrinsic size for the element */
   contain-intrinsic-size: auto 5000px;
   background-color: lightgray;
   outline: 4px dotted red;
 }

 .small {
-  /* Dieses Element ist viel kleiner als erwartet */
+  /* This element is a lot smaller than expected */
   height: 100px;
   width: 100px;
 }